JeanMarcFlamand/MPC-MassPropertiesCalculator/README.md

   Here are the things I would like to accomplish:
  *  **Phase 1 - Minimum**
   - [x] 1.
 Read data from a .csv file.
-     - [x] 1.1 Display Data in Console.
+     - [x] 1.1 Display the wanted data in console.
   2. Make the calculations taking into account the missing information.

  * **Phase 2 - Nice to Have**